guesswho1234/Rex/README.md

 #### Manage exercises

 The entire management of exercises takes place in the "EXERCISES" tab of the application.
-For all exercises the app distinguishes between simple editable exercises (exercises created within Rex) and complex exercises (exercises created / programmed outside of Rex) that are not editable.
+For all exercises the app distinguishes between two types of exercises.
 Based on that, various functionalities are enabled or disabled.
+- Simple editable exercises (exercises created within Rex)
+- Complex non-editable exercises (exercises created / programmed outside of Rex)

 When editing simple exercise, the following fields can be edited:
 - Name